Shola-Ayeotan/Shola-Ayeotan/README.md

 # Hi there, I'm Oluwanishola Ayeotan 😎

 ## About Me
-- 👀 I'm a data enthusiast, passion about exploring data, numbers, and the stories behind them.
+- 👀 I'm a data enthusiast, passionate about exploring data, numbers, and the stories behind them.
--  🌱  I’m still improving my core technical skills, and getting better with each project I take on.
+-  🌱  I’m always improving my core technical skills, and getting better with each project I take on.
 - 💞️ Eager to collaborate on data-driven projects of any size, use case, or innovation.
 -  📫 You can reach me anytime at ayeotanofficial@yahoo.com.
 I'm always up for a conversation, whether it's about data, projects, or just to say hi!
 -  🤝 If you have a project in mind, by all means, please let's connect and create something awesome together!